 So if you are hesitating to try online lessons, don’t.
 Give it a couple lessons, engage in it, listen and I assure you it will help you continue with your vocal progress.
 It has for me!”

 We have offered online lessons for years.
-In fact, some of the best lessons I (Adrienne) have ever taken have been online, because that’s the best way to access global mentors.
+In fact, some of the best lessons our teachers have ever taken during our training have been online, because that’s the best way to access global mentors.
 But now, more of our lessons are online than ever before.
 And some students like them even better!

 Advantages of Online Lessons

 While we do prefer in-person lessons, there are some advantages to online lessons:

 No driving or parking!
 Save time and money by taking lessons from the comfort of your own home.

 Recording your lesson on video is easier than in person, because in Zoom we can record directly to the cloud and then send you a link afterward.
 No need to transfer huge video files person-to-person.
 You can better see what you’re doing, and easily refer back to breakthroughs.

 You can continue working on your song or exercises immediately after your lesson, because you’re already warmed up and aren’t rushing off to go to the next place.

 You can see yourself singing, so you can get instant feedback on posture, mouth shape, assisting movements, and visible tension.